Dominating Closed Positions

 - Major problems in the endgame

-Those are a terrible thing we all want to avoid.
+Those are terrible things we all want to avoid.
 Even a bit of knowledge and experience would bring you significant results.
 Dominating Closed Positions course is here to help!

 You’ll learn :

 - Carlsen’s clever idea of exploiting doubled pawns in a closed position that was enough to literally destroy Kramnik

 - What you need to do to dominate against a pair of bishops with the knights in locked up positions

 - Understanding the pawns chains to snowball your tiny advantages into a massive Middlegame edge

 - Classical “two-weakness” idea allowing getting a strong initiative and converting space into a permanent advantage

 - A trick that allows gaining control over important squares that Carlsen used to neatly outplay Maxime Vachier-Lagrave